Hidden

 - The Department of Maternal-Fetal Medicine (MFM) provides an integrated multidisciplinary service for women experiencing a “high risk” pregnancy.

-For more information, see the Antenatal Inpatient Services page.
+For more information, see Antenatal Inpatient Services

 Our team includes highly experienced midwives and doctors committed to providing a space that is welcoming and supportive for you and your family.
 We are committed to providing woman-centred care and the promotion of physiological birth.